We have some windfall profit time outbreaks in there, but we're going to make the most of it here.

 Where are you going to find a jury?

-Now wait a second.
+Now, wait a second.

-What wait, wait a second.
+Wait, wait a second.

-I what do you mean an impartial judge?
+What do you mean, an impartial judge?

-Do you mean all the judges in New York are going to see him as a victim and uh be predisposed to his acquittal?
+Do you mean all the judges in New York are going to see him as a victim and be predisposed to his acquittal?

 The problem is that the judges in New York are tainted by personal exposure.